Murder of Selena: Celebrities' and politicians' reactions

 A few days later, Howard Stern mocked Selena's murder, burial, and mourners, and criticized her music.
 Stern said, "This music does absolutely nothing for me.
 Alvin and the Chipmunks have more soul ...
 Spanish people have the worst taste in music.
 They have no depth."
 He then played Selena's songs with gunshot noises in the background.
 Stern's comments and actions outraged and infuriated the Latino community in Texas.
-After an arrest warrant for disorderly conduct was issued for him, Stern made an on-air statement, in Spanish, saying his comments were not made to cause "more anguish to her family, friends and those who loved her".
+After an arrest warrant for disorderly conduct was issued for him in Harlingen, Texas, Stern made an on-air statement, in Spanish, saying his comments were not made to cause "more anguish to her family, friends and those who loved her".

 The League of United Latin American Citizens found Stern's apology unacceptable and urged a boycott of his show.
 Texas retailers removed products related to Stern.
 Sears and McDonald's sent a letter expressing their disapproval of Stern's comments to the media because fans believed they sponsored his show.
 Within a week, on NBC's The Tonight Show with Jay Leno, Stern and his co-host Robin Quivers were asked if Stern's remarks about Selena were acceptable.
 Quivers decided not to talk about the situation to avoid arguing with Stern.
 When Linda Ronstadt, a pop singer of Mexican-American heritage, appeared on the show, she defended Selena, and argued with Quivers over the matter.